-compliment and reinforce the rele of Targe as a major regional centre: compliment and reinforce the role of Taree as a major regional centre; provide sustainable growth for the Greater Taree Local Government area; and □ en take development pressure away from the coastal towns and sensitive coastal vironments.
-The no lead tultima dwelliarea.
-The proposal ew town of Brimbin is envisaged to be "a mixture of living and working areas that will o a healthy lifestyle for residents, workers and visitors" (Roche, 2010).
-Brimbin will tely accommodate a population of 22,000 people housed in approximately 8,000 ngs to be developed over the next 30 years.
-It will also have a significant employment The current Draft Brimbin Structure Plan May 2013 (Figure 2) for the Brimbin new unity includes: Residential land split between rural residential, low density, and medium density dwellings as well as seniors living in order to provide a range of allotment sizes to facilitate a range of dwelling types to accommodate a mix of age and socio-economic groups.
-Employment land allocated for bulky goods retailing, warehouse and distribution, industrial, commercial offices and local business.
-Additional land has also been set aside for primary production and future employment lands should it be required.
-A substantial portion of land is dedicated to achieving regional environmental conservation outcomes, in particular providing a key habitat corridor linking the Dawson River and the Brimbin Nature Reserve in the west with the Lansdowne River, Lansdowne Forest and Cattai wetlands to the east of the site will be provided.
-Horticulture area for the intensive growing of plants (including protected cropping structures) to serve local and regional markets.
-Retail centre providing opportunities for local business, general retailing and community facilities.
-Recreation lake (existing lake to be augmented) providing public access to reserve and conservation areas.
-Recreational areas providing sporting fields, netball and tennis courts, health club, bowling greens, local club and hotel accommodation.
-5 Open space in the form of a high quality golf course, playing fields, neighbourhood parks and linear parks for passive recreation.
+The new town of Brimbin is envisaged to be "a mixture of living and working areas that will lead to a healthy lifestyle for residents, workers and visitors" (Roche, 2010).
+Brimbin will ultimately accommodate a population of 22,000 people housed in approximately 8,000 dwellings to be developed over the next 30 years.
+It will also have a significant employment area.
+The current Draft Brimbin Structure Plan May 2013 (Figure 2) for the Brimbin new community includes:

+- Residential land split between rural residential, low density, and medium density dwellings as well as seniors living in order to provide a range of allotment sizes to facilitate a range of dwelling types to accommodate a mix of age and socio-economic groups. - Employment land allocated for bulky goods retailing, warehouse and distribution, industrial, commercial offices and local business.
+Additional land has also been set aside for primary production and future employment lands should it be required. - □ A substantial portion of land is dedicated to achieving regional environmental conservation outcomes, in particular providing a key habitat corridor linking the Dawson River and the Brimbin Nature Reserve in the west with the Lansdowne River, Lansdowne Forest and Cattai wetlands to the east of the site will be provided. - Horticulture area for the intensive growing of plants (including protected cropping structures) to serve local and regional markets. - Retail centre providing opportunities for local business, general retailing and community facilities. - Recreation lake (existing lake to be augmented) providing public access to reserve and conservation areas. - Recreational areas providing sporting fields, netball and tennis courts, health club, bowling greens, local club and hotel accommodation. - Open space in the form of a high quality golf course, playing fields, neighbourhood parks and linear parks for passive recreation.

-Community and social infrastructure comprising of schools, government business centre, library, and emergency services.
-Efficient and accessible network of roads including investigation of a new link to northern Taree.
+- Community and social infrastructure comprising of schools, government business centre, library, and emergency services. - Efficient and accessible network of roads including investigation of a new link to northern Taree.